mrb113/mrb113.github.io/_posts/2016-1-13-Small-Sexism.md

 title: Sexism & RTL
 ---

 One of the three leaders in my organization at work is a woman in her 60s, and she is a BOSS.
-Pretty sure everything thinks so.
+Pretty sure everyone thinks so.
 Enough said.

 The org (~100 people) had a meeting today which included a short Q & A with said leaders.
 When they opened up the floor for questions, some man who is apparently my colleague rasied his hand, was called on, and asked this woman (his superior)